rairprotocol/root-devdapp/docs/step-7.md

 ### Customising Login

-Head to the [Futureverse Playground](https://sdk-demo-authui-update.vercel.app/auth/ui-customiser), customise your login.
+Head to the [Futureverse Playground Auth-UI Beta (https://sdk-demo-authui-update.vercel.app/auth/ui-customiser)](https://sdk-demo-authui-update.vercel.app/auth/ui-customiser) to customise your Pass.Online login.

 Once you are happy, copy the configuration object and apply inside `customTheme` variable on `FvProvider.tsx`.

 Example: